lindseypgill/hdoc-guide/hdoc-guide/getting-started/complex-edits.md

 7. Create a Pull Request from Your Fork to the Hornbill Main Branch.
 To to this:
     1. Go online to your GitHub account.
     2. Navigate to your fork of the HDocBook repository.
-    3. Select "Pull Requests", then select "New Pull Request", then follow the instructions from there.
+    3. Select "Pull Requests", then select "New Pull Request".
     4. When prompted, add a message to summarize the pull request.
+    5. Select the option to submit the request.

 After a pull request, your change is submitted to the Hornbill Documentation team.
 They will review proposed changes and decide whether to approve them for inclusion in the Hornbill documentation.